-The LAST DAY to sign up to host a Trick or Vote event has passed!
-But!
-You can still get answers to typical questions below.
+Soon we hope to have a link to create a Trick or Vote event on this site!
+Until then, you can still get answers to typical questions below.
 If you’d like to be involved – check out the map on the homepage to find an event near you!

 Who can organize Trick or Vote events?

 Anybody can organize a Trick or Vote event, as long as it’s all non-partisan of course.
 You don’t need to have a Ph.D in Getting Out the Vote, just some creativity and motivation to get your friends together to go out and knock on doors.

 Can I organize a Trick or Vote event for a candidate?

 Absolutely not.
 We like that you care about politics, but Trick or Vote is 100% without-a-question non-partisan.
 You cannot use a Trick or Vote event to advocate for a candidate nor can you coordinate with a candidate’s campaign.

 Do I need a non-profit organization to host a Trick or Vote event?

 Nope.
 Anyone with a pulse (and even those without) can organize a Trick or Vote event, as long as it’s all non-partisan.

 Does it cost anything to organize a Trick or Vote event?